tributech-solutions/tributech-docs/docs/guides/guide-data-via-dashboards.md

 The prerequisits for consuming data from a subscription via the integrated dashboarding are the following:

 - A granted subscription to a Dataset (you are also able to visualize your own Datasets)
-- Data existists on owner side within the selected time-frame (Master DB)
+- Data existists on owner side within the selected time-frame (Owner DB)
-- Data is allready synchronised on the consumer side (Slave DB)
+- Data is allready synchronised on the consumer side (Consumer DB)

 ## Dashboard structure & topology

 The dashboarding system is built on the open source technology <a href="https://grafana.com/" target="_blank">Grafana</a>.
-It comes with pre-configured data sources for the in your DataSpace Node integrated Postgre SQL master/slave databases.
+It comes with pre-configured data sources for the in your DataSpace Node integrated Postgre SQL databases.

 The structure of dashboards is based on the same logic as in the interface of your DataSpace Node:

-- **Dashboards: My Datasets** / Master DB - contains owned Datasets that are connected to your DataSpace Node.
+- **Dashboards: My Datasets** / Owner DB - contains owned Datasets that are connected to your DataSpace Node.
-- **Dashboards: Subscriptions** / Slave DB - contains subscriptions to Datasets from other members of your Ecosystem.
+- **Dashboards: Subscriptions** / Consumer DB - contains subscriptions to Datasets from other members of your Ecosystem.

 ## Create a Dashboard